DivyanshIntegrella/infrastucture-terraform-task1/README.md

 To run this terraform apply can be used directly.

-If we use -auto-approve with apply command then it will not ask for the permission of running after terraform apply in terminal.
+If we use -auto-approve with apply command then it will not ask for the permission to run after terraform apply in terminal.